miccferr/personal-website/about.md

 I'm passionate about (open)geospatial technologies and their applications to urban environments.

-If you want to get in touch just send me an e-mail directly to: [michele.ferretti@kcl.ac.uk](mailto:michele.ferretti@kcl.ac.uk)
+To  get in touch just drop a line at : [michele.ferretti@kcl.ac.uk](mailto:michele.ferretti@kcl.ac.uk)